 3 phrases to avoid saying:

 Listen to your child’s fears and anxieties.
 Minimizing their challenges may leave them feeling invalidated and as such, unlikely to see help when it is required in the future.
-It also be give them the message that they are giving you additional problems to attend to.
+It also gives them the message that they are giving you additional problems to attend to.

 “Remember how well your sister did.”
 Never compare.

 “You should have started studying earlier.
 Next time, prepare sooner.”